-The Company commenced further optimized engineering in the second guarter of 2014, for which two of three phases have been completed.
-The first two phases involved trade-off studies in order to identify optimized project elements to include in the final detailed engineering during Phase III, which is expected to be completed in the first quarter of 2015.
+The Company commenced further optimized engineering in the second guarter of 2014.
+The study involved trade-off analyses in order to identify optimized project elements to include in an optimized FS and the final detailed engineering.
 As stated previously, an updated Feasibility Study and modified 43-101 is currently being completed as the basis for project permitting of the optimized project design..
 Several opportunities to maintain the Capex and OpEx in the face of rising costs over the past three years have been evaluated in the optimization trade-off study currently in progress.
 Potential CapEx changes and reductions have been identified, based on redesign of tailings facilities, water management alternatives, main equipment resizing in the process plant (crusher, SAG mill, ball mill) and pit optimization.
 The use of mine equipment leasing and contract mining is being considered to reduce CapEx.
 Additionally, potential OpEx opportunities have been identified which includes lower internal stripping ratios by designing smaller pits and creating shorter ore and waste haul distances by relocating the crusher and waste dumps closer to pits.
 Alternatives to increase revenue were identified by reducing the pit size and utilizing a variable cutoff grade annually in the mining sequence.
 Final results with an optimized financial model based on optimized engineering are expected at second quarter of 2015.